Global canopy height regression and uncertainty estimation from GEDI LIDAR waveforms with deep ensembles: Data

-The systematic geolocation error of the on-orbit GEDI waveforms is corrected by simulating GEDI-like waveforms based on the airborne laser scanning reference data on a dense regular grid~\citep{hancock2019gedi}.
+To learn robust features that capture the global canopy height distribution and generalize to different biomes and forest types, the proposed CNN requires a representative dataset of corresponding waveforms.
+An extensive airborne LIDAR dataset has been collected by the GEDI mission~\citep{DUBAYAH2020100002} that spans five continental regions (Fig.~\ref{fig:gt_data}a) and covers a diverse set of forest structures in terms of canopy top height (RH98), canopy cover, and plant functional type (extracted from the MCD12Q1~\citep{sulla2018user}).
+The dataset also spans a broad range of topography (flat to steep terrain) between $-$36.8 and 51.8 degree latitude (Fig.~\ref{fig:gt_data}b).
+All ground slope data is derived from the Shuttle Radar Topography Mission (SRTM)~\citep{farr2007shuttle}.
+North America contributes more than half of the data.
+For South America and East Asia, there is no reference data available and Europe is scarcely represented in the current dataset.

+To construct the training and validation dataset used in this work, GEDI L1B waveforms from the first seven months of the mission were matched with the ALS data.
+Assigning reference data from ALS to the GEDI waveforms is complicated by geolocation errors in the first release of GEDI L1B data, which introduces noise into the reference dataset.
+To correct the systematic geolocation error of the GEDI waveforms, sequences (blocks) of GEDI waveforms along individual ground tracks are correlated with simulated GEDI-like tracks of waveforms created from the intersecting airborne laser scanning (ALS) reference data~\citep{blair1999modeling,hancock2019gedi}.
+The process determines the horizontal and vertical offset that maximizes the correlation between on-orbit and simulated waveform sequences.
 For each ground track, a rigid block of successive GEDI waveforms is shifted to maximize the average Pearson correlation coefficient between the on-orbit waveforms and the simulated reference waveforms.
 After this transformation, the collocated GEDI and ALS reference data are saved along with the Pearson correlation coefficient of the individual waveforms.